How to manage storage space on your Mac

 Download the app here for free

-Then launch it and select Space Lens at the bottom of the sidebar.
+Then open it and select Space Lens at the bottom of the sidebar.

 If you want to do this the manual way, here are 7 ways you can clear out more space in your Mac and manage storage more effectively.

 #1: Empty the Trash

 To start with, your Trash could be full of things that need deleting permanently.
-Go to the Trash icon in the bottom-right corner of the dock and click the Empty Trash option.
+Go to the Trash icon in the bottom-right corner of the dock, right-click it, and select the Empty Trash option.